-Alzheimer's is a devastating disease that is rapidly becoming one of the major health issues in America.
-Approximately 5.2 million Americans have Alzheimer’s disease (AD).
-Unless a cure or prevention is found, that number will increase to between 11 and 16 million by 2050.
-An estimated 340,000 Texans have Alzheimer’s disease.
+Alzheimer's disease (AD) is a progressive brain disease and is becoming a major public health issue in the United States.
+Approximately 5.2 million Americans have Alzheimer’s disease, 340,000 of those are Texans.
+Unless a cure or prevention is found, that number is expected to increase to between 11 and 16 million by 2050.

-Alzheimer's is a disease of the brain that causes a steady decline in memory, thinking and behavior, severe enough to interfere with everyday life.
-How rapidly the disease progresses varies from person to person, but all sufferers experience confusion, personality changes, impaired judgment, and eventually can no longer care for themselves.
+Alzheimer's is a disease of the brain that causes a steady decline in memory, thinking and behavior that is severe enough to interfere with everyday life.
+How rapidly the disease progresses varies from person to person, but all affected individuals experience confusion, personality changes, impaired judgment, and eventually can no longer care for themselves.
 Alzheimer's disease is a terminal illness.
 As the disease progresses, more and more of the brain is affected.
 Eventually the areas that control basic life functions, like swallowing and breathing, become irreversibly damaged.

 NEW - 2013 Alzheimer's Association Facts and Figures Report: Click Here to Download PDF